 If the truck driver who caused your accident was speeding, tailgating, distracted or breaking the law in any way, that’s called negligence and can be used to help prove your case.

-If you think the truck driver responsible for your 18-wheeler wreck was negligent in their ability to stop their vehicle in time, feel free to give me a call.
+If you think the truck driver responsible for your car accident was negligent in their ability to stop their vehicle in time, feel free to give me a call.
 During our free case consultation, we’ll go over the facts of your wreck and discuss what legal action should be taken.
 We have experts and accident reconstructionists who can help prove your claim and win you money for your lost wages, medical bills and pain and suffering.
 For a free case review, contact us today.